Purple-Devs/rbenv-binstubs/README.md

     $ cd ~/.rbenv/plugins
     $ git clone https://github.com/ianheggie/rbenv-binstubs.git

+I recommend you also install the [gem-rehash](https://github.com/sstephenson/rbenv-gem-rehash) plugin as well so you don't have to remember to use `rbenv rehash` after each `bundle install`.

-Then once in each application directory run:
+Then for each application directory run:

-    $ bundle install --binstubs
+    $ bundle install --binstubs .bundle/bin

-Bundler will create a bin directory, add in wrappers for each, and remember you want binstubs created each time you run bundle.
+The `.bundle/bin` argument keeps the binstubs separate from the default bin/ since bin/ is now used for application scripts and should be included in your code repository (from rails 4.0.0 onwards).
+If you wish to mix application scripts and binstubs, then consider [generating only those binstubs you need](https://coderwall.com/p/vhfxia).

 ## Usage